Dart, a language from Google to replace JavaScript and PHP

 A function is expressed as in C (and not with the function keyword as JavaScript), except that the return type is optional.
 If not specified, it is dynamic.

-As in JavaScript, functions may be embedded into another functon. - It can use libraries, ie already compiled code.
+As in JavaScript, a function may be embedded into another function. - Optional types.

-The programmer can use dynamic variables to a script or typed variable for security on a larger project or to speed up the processing.
-Note that type inference by modern JavaScript compilers withdraws this advantage. - Concurrency.
+The programmer can use dynamic variables to a script or typed variable for security on a larger project or to speed up the processing. - Asynchronous.
+We may launch asynchronous operations with await or promise, called here Future.

 Entities named Isolates can operate concurrently.
 They communicate by messages but have their own memory space.

-So the language is not multi-threaded, but has parallel processes, actors. - The + symbol is used for the addition or concatenation.
+So the language is not multi-threaded, but has parallel processes, sort of actors. - The + symbol is used for the addition or concatenation.
 It can also be overridden by class methods.

 - Like in Scriptol, a name should not be declared locally within a block when it already exists in a containing block (here you get a warning, in Scriptol this a syntax error).